Girl needs a breather and time for some self reflection…

 But if I had not endured all the sh*t that comes with the good, then I would not be the confident, strong person I am today.

-I have learned to take on what life throws at me and deal with any situation with the best of my ability.
+I have learned to take on what life throws at me and deal with any situation to the best of my ability.

-One thing I have also learned is to never settle.
-This was extremely apparent with my last job that I took, as it was the first job offered to me in my new home town.
+One thing I have also learned is never to settle.
+This was extremely apparent with the last job that I took, as it was the first job offered to me in my new home town.

-More than ever before, I now realize the power you have over your life choices and the risks you take.
+More than ever before, I now realise the power you have over your life choices and the risks you take.

 Then again, if you are caught in a desperate situation, you take whatever you get.
 But by any means, don’t get caught in it and keep striving.
 Just don’t settle.